AndrewHannigan/ctxgen/README.md

 ## Overview

-`ctxgen` reads text files from a `.context` directory (typically at the root of a code repository) and compiles them into markdown files suitable for AI agents.
-The tool:
+`ctxgen` reads text files from a `.context` directory (typically at the root of a code repository) and compiles them into a flat markdown files suitable for AI agents.
+The tool also supports progressive disclosure of context via the `<ctxgen:fold>` tag.

-- Flattens nested folder structures into a single instructions file for agents
-- Supports progressive disclosure of context via the `<ctxgen:fold>` tag

 ## Usage